 1 Repo Man (1984)

 Alex Cox's punk classic is one of the most original films that I've watched since I started the blog.
 It combines UFOs, a 1964 Chevy Malibu, generic products, and just plain mayhem into an awesome mix.
 Emilio Estevez takes a job as a repo man and learns the ropes from the grizzled Harry Dean Stanton (his usual demeanor).
-I didn't expect very much from this satiric black comedy and was blown away from the start.
+I didn't expect much from this black comedy and was blown away from the start.
 It avoids the expected conventions of any genre and stays unpredictable throughout the fast-paced running time.
 Magic.